beaudryj/beaudryj.github.io/_posts/2016-08-28-azure-profile.md

  feature: AzurePowershell
 ---

-# Are you as annoyed with logging into your shell for a quick job as I am ?
+# Do you find logging into azure powershell as annoying as I do?

-This past week I had been working on some developmental infrastructure in azure that I have not fully automated yet.
-This process has some speed bumps and annoyances with azure.
-The biggest one being that when I open my powershell prompt to work with it I have to log into Azure.
-Which is fine for quick tasks and doing things that I can do fairly mindlessly.
-But it has gotten to the point where I need 3 or 4 session open to work on what I have or else I have to carry out the tasks in serial.
+Recently I have been getting annoyed with the constant need to log in to an Azure Subscription on my powershell sessions, so I decided to solve this but tweaking my profile with a module that allows me to grab from the Windows Credential Manager.

-So I took a minute and thought about how to make the shell a bit smarter and figure out a way for my session to already be logged in when I open it.
+I took a minute and thought about how to make the shell a bit smarter and figure out a way for my session to already be logged in to AzureRM when I open it.

 This will require -
  - https://github.com/Jaykul/BetterCredentials